Follow these instructions to replicate your Azure SQL database to your destination via Fivetran.

 Enable incremental updateslink

-We use SQL Server’s built-in change tracking (CT) mechanism for incremental updates.
-When enabled, CT keeps a record of the table rows that have changed in a certain window of time (the default window is the most recent 2 days).
-This mechanism lets Fivetran copy only the rows that have changed since the last data sync so we don’t have to copy the whole table every time.
-To learn more about incremental updates, see our updating data documentation.
+These mechanisms let Fivetran copy only the rows that have changed since the last data sync so we don’t have to copy the whole table every time.
+Learn more in our updating data documentation.

 Enable change tracking at the database level: